 Galls are irregular plant growths that occur on oak trees which are stimulated by the reaction between plant hormones and powerful growth chemicals produced by some insects or mites.
 Galls may occur on leaves, bark, flowers, buds, acorns, or roots.
 The insect gains its nutrients from the inner gall tissue.

-Nails are not plants but covering rusty iron nails with distilled white or cider vinegar will produce a chemical reaction that produces a black dye.
-Simply fill a non-reactive plastic tub with the nails and vinegar.
+Nails are not plants but covering rusty iron nails with distilled white vinegar will produce a chemical reaction that produces a black dye.
+Simply fill a non-reactive plastic tub with the rusty nails and vinegar.
 When ready to dye, remove the nails using a strainer.
-Other rusty iron hardware-such as hinges, fence parts-can also produce the same reaction.
+Other rusty iron hardware such as hinges or fence parts will produce the same reaction.

 Sawtooth Oak Acorn Cups

 To get a strong black dye, you'll have to find a walnut tree not just a bag of walnuts at the grocery store.
-The walnuts in shells that are found at the store grow in an outer hull or husk while on the tree.
+Walnuts grow in an outer hull or husk while on the tree.
 It is the husk/hull that will produce a black dye when boiled in water.

 The walnut tree, Juglans regia, is a large, deciduous tree.
 It is a light-demanding species, requiring full sun to grow well.
-The leaves are alternately arranged with 5–9 leaflets paired alternately with one terminal leaflet.
-The female flowers are in clusters of two to five, ripening in the autumn into a fruit with a green, semifleshy husk and a brown, corrugated nut.
+The leaves are alternately arranged with 5 to 9 leaflets paired alternately with one terminal leaflet.
+The female flowers are in clusters of two to five, ripening in the autumn into a fruit with a green, semi-fleshy husk and a brown, corrugated nut.
 The whole fruit, including the husk, falls in autumn.
 The seed (nut) is large, with a relatively thin shell with a rich flavor.